 With a stein!
 I have a ½ liter stein at home that I love to top off with a nice frothy head.
 I think Oktoberfest tastes best when I’m sitting on a lawn chair in my backyard.
 If the Tribe game is on, I’ll listen to Tom Hamilton call the game on the radio, but a Phish bootleg works just fine, too.
 Add some brats on the grill?
 Perfect.

 Oktoberfest is available now in 6-pack, 12-pack, and draft at the GLBC Gift Shop, Brewpub, and distribution footprint.
-Celebrate the official start of Oktoberfest at GLBC with live music from the Joe Wendel Orchestra, Bavarian-inspired food specials, and a "Keep the Liter Stein" drink specials.
-More info can be found here.
+Celebrate Oktoberfest with us at the brewpub beer garden with live music, food specials, and more.
+Learn more here.